scepter914/carrot-vision-rs/README.md

-# Hishspeed CV library
+# realtime-cv-rs

-- This repository is Real-time Image Processing library by RuSt
+- This repository is real-time image processing library by rust

 ## Support